 “The combination is based on the fact that the Singapore curriculum is highly acclaimed throughout the world for its excellence in English, mathematics and science, while aspects of Australian curriculum documents are internationally recognised for their strength in creativity and thinking skills.”

-In senior high school (Years 9-12), students work towards their IGCSEs.
-As well as studying English, maths, science, ICT, business studies, global perspectives, they continue to learn Vietnamese or Chinese, and complete the English Preparation Programme.
-Students then study for A Levels and AS Levels in subjects including English language, English literature, maths, physics, sociology and economics.
+In senior high school (Years 9 – 12), students work towards their IGCSEs.
+As well as studying English, maths, science, ICT, business studies, and global perspectives, they continue to learn Vietnamese or Chinese, and complete the English Preparation Programme.
+Students then study for A Levels and AS Levels in subjects including English language, English literature, maths, physics, sociology, and economics.
 Alternatively, they can choose to study the Global Assessment Certificate, a one-year university foundation programme that includes the American College Test (ACT), which is recognised by all universities in the US.
 Designed for students who do not have English as their first language, GAC provides seniors with the English language skills needed to study at any university worldwide.